-Stir together warm milk & peppermint syrup.
-Top with whipped cream & crushed peppermint candies.
+Stir together warm milk and peppermint syrup.
+Top with whipped cream and crushed peppermint candies.

 Ingredients for 10 servings:

 Roughly chop the ginger.
-Combine ginger, sugar & 4 cups of water in a medium pot.
-Bring to a boil, then turn the heat down & simmer for 45 minutes.
-Strain the mixture through a fine strainer & cool.
-Combine the lemon juice & remaining water in a large pot.
+Combine ginger, sugar and 4 cups of water in a medium pot.
+Bring to a boil, then turn the heat down and simmer for 45 minutes.
+Strain the mixture through a fine strainer and cool.
+Combine the lemon juice and remaining water in a large pot.
 Stir in the ginger mixture.
 Serve warm, or chilled.

 What drinks would you make with your kids?
 We’d love to hear your ideas in the comments!